J&J Medical Connect

 • Adults ≥18 and <75 years

-• Diagnosis of gMG MGFA Class II a/b, III a/b, or IV a/b at screening
+• Diagnosis of gMG MGFA class II a/b, III a/b, or IV a/b at screening

-• Positive anti-AChR antibody
+• Anti-AChR antibody positivity

-• MG-ADL score ≥5 with ≥50% non-ocular
+• MG-ADL score ≥5, with ≥50% nonocular

 Arms 1 and 2 only